Perfect truss construction for the ROYAL STAGE IN LONDON

 "For us, it was crucial to combine all requirements optimally — from load capacity and construction height to high demands on technical changeover possibilities.
 Combining the MLT FOUR, MLT THREE and HOFFORK 350-5 resulted in a bespoke solution that combines maximum functionality with an innovative design,” explains Torben Kleikamp, Head of Construction at HOF.

-"At the Royal Ballet & Opera House in London, we stage up to 285 performances and hold an equally large number of rehearsals each year.
+"At the Royal Ballet and Opera in London, we stage up to 285 performances and hold an equally large number of rehearsals each year.
 The battens are used daily from 7 a.m. to 11 p.m., so our operations are extremely tightly scheduled.
 The only maintenance period is three weeks in the summer.
 This meant that every component developed for the project therefore had to be operational immediately.
-HOF was an incredibly fast, competent and cooperative partner, enabling us to implement the project efficiently," says Musa Halimeh, Renewals Programme Lead at the Royal Ballet & Opera House.
+HOF was an incredibly fast, competent and cooperative partner, enabling us to implement the project efficiently," says Musa Halimeh, Renewals Programme Lead at the Royal Ballet and Opera London.

 PLANNING BECOMES REALITY

-In Covent Garden, the project reached its decisive phase: final assembly at the Royal Opera House.
+In Covent Garden, the project reached its decisive phase: final assembly at the Royal Ballet and Opera.
 Within just two weeks, the pre-assembled modules were transformed into the final structure above the stage.
 Precision, timing and teamwork were crucial – every component had to fit perfectly, every move had to be just right.
 The result: a highly complex truss structure, installed in record time.

 PROTOTYPES & PRE-ASSEMBLY